adafruit/Adafruit_HDC1000_Library/README.txt

-This is a library for the HTU21D-F Humidity + Temp sensor
+This is a library for the HDC1008 Humidity + Temp sensor

-Designed specifically to work with the HTU21D-F in the Adafruit shop
+Designed specifically to work with the HDC1008 breakout in the Adafruit shop
   ----> https://www.adafruit.com/products/1899

 These displays use I2C to communicate, 2 pins are required to interface